-The Christmas holidays inevitably conjure up intense feelings; if we’re very fortunate they’ll all be from cherished memories – but this poignant time of year can also bring up heartbreak, grief, and any number of painful emotions.
-For that reason, it’s a great time to take stock and audit your wellbeing, and an important but oft overlooked aspect is how you may be able to improve your social health.
+[Ad] The Christmas holidays inevitably conjure up intense feelings; if we’re very fortunate they’ll all be from cherished memories – but this poignant time of year can also bring up heartbreak, grief, and any number of painful emotions.
+For that reason, it’s a great time to take stock and audit your wellbeing, and an important but oft overlooked aspect is how to improve your social life.

 Never are your personal circumstances more apparent in this regard, than during the festivities.
 Invites may come in thick and fast, the result being an overwhelming number of social events to attend… Or they may not.
 Both scenarios can leave us feeling unsatisfied and unfulfilled.

 And the past year, more than any other we’ve known before, has had the capacity to compound those feelings.

 The good news is that there are steps you can take to rectify the situation, and the first is to know that you hold all the power to improve your circumstances.
 If you’re not happy, then it’s your responsibility to change things until you are – you absolutely have that control!
 But how?

 How to Improve Your Social Life